History:

 Rocky is microchipped, vaccinated and neutered.

-He is currently in foster in Staffordshire, but he can be rehomed anywhere in the UK, pending a successful home visit.
+He is currently in foster in the West Midlands, but he can be rehomed anywhere in the UK, pending a successful home visit.
 However, any adopter should be willing to travel to meet him at least twice where he is now.

 There is a non refundable adoption donation of £120 for Rocky and all money donated goes directly to helping all the Senior Staffies in our care.